W-measurable sensitivity of semigroup actions: The Classification Theorem

 Let $\alpha\notin \IQ$ and consider the product map $T(x,y)= (2x\mod1, y+\alpha \mod 1)$ and the product system $(S^1\times S^1, m_{S^1}\times m_{S^1}, \IN, T)$ where $m_{S^1}$ is Haar measure on the circle $S^1$.
 By our choice of $\alpha$ we have the product system is an ergodic finite measure-preserving system.

 By basic entropy theory (see chapter four of \cite{MR648108}) we know that the product system has positive entropy since the entropy of a product system is the sum of the entropies of each part, and the times two map has positive entropy.
 On the other hand, Proposition 7.1 from \cite{MR3326024} states that any positive entropy ergodic finite measure-preserving system must be W-measurably sensitive.
 We conclude that $(S^1\times S^1, m_{S^1}\times m_{S^1}, \IN, T)$ is W-measurably sensitive.
-Since the circle rotation is a factor of it and the circle rotation is not W-measurably sensitive, then W-measurable sensitivity cannot be invariant under factors. \end{Remark}
+Since the circle rotation is a factor of it and the circle rotation is not W-measurably sensitive, W-measurable sensitivity is not invariant under factors.